GerbilSoft/rvthtool/README.md

 * Standalone disc image re-signing to convert e.g. retail to debug, debug to retail, unencrypted to debug, etc. Conversion to retail will result in a fakesigned image.
-* Querying all available RVT-H Reader devices to determine which devices name is associated with which reader.
+* Querying all available RVT-H Reader devices to determine which device name is associated with which reader.
 (Linux with UDEV only at the moment.)

 ## Planned Features